What is a data architect? Skills, salaries, and how to become a data framework master

 Data architect salary

-According to compensation analysis from PayScale, the median data architect salary is $133,000 per year, with total pay, including bonuses and profit share, ranging from $86,000 to $192,000 annually.
-Data architects in New York City earn an average of 22.7% more than the national average.
-In Washington, DC and Boston, Massachusetts, data architects earn 15.7% more and 12.7% more, respectively, than the national average.
-The lowest data architect salaries are in Minneapolis, Minnesota, (7.4% less) and Chicago, Illinois (3.7% less).
+According to compensation analysis from PayScale, the median annual data architect salary is $136,000, with total pay, including bonuses and profit share, ranging from $87,000 to $198,000.
+Data architects in Los Angeles earn an average of 15.6% more than the national average, while in Washington, DC, and New York City, data architects earn 13.1% more and 10.4% more, respectively, than the national average.

 Here are some other popular job titles related to data architecture and the average salary for each position, according to PayScale: